-25+ STEM Water Projects for Kids in Elementary – play, educate and grow with nature’s favourite drink
+50+ STEM Water Science Experiments and STEM Projects for Kids in Elementary – play, educate and grow with nature’s favourite drink

 Water is one of the greatest mediums for exploring science.
-It’s easy to work with, it’s readily available, it’s safe and kids love playing with it!
+It’s easy to work with, it’s readily available, it’s safe and kids love playing with it.
+It is impossible not to have fun while learning with water.
 Are you looking for some great ideas for water projects in your class, homeschool or home?
-Find some great inspiration on this list of over 25 water projects for kids!
+Find inspiration on this list of over 50 fun science experiments and water projects for kids!

 Water Lab Exploring Safe Drinking Water is a science experiment that turns students into water testers with an eye for safety.
 Using water sources around your home or school you can easily set up this activity and in the process learn a valuable lesson about how precious safe water is for families everywhere.
 For more testing ideas you can check out this article.